Tbilisi for Digital Nomads

 Another benefit of staying in larger places like Fabrika, is that they run weekly fitness classes on the rooftop which can sometimes include discounts for guests, so it is worth checking if your accommodation has any facilities or classes on offer.

 If you are looking for yoga, then the city has many yoga studios with lessons taught in a variety of languages.
 The Yoga Cave, located 2 streets away from Fabrika offers a variety of yoga and meditation classes that are taught in both English and Russian starting at around $6 USD per class.
-Other top rated yoga hotspots include Lumos Yoga Studio, Tbilisi Yoga Loft, Yoga LAB, Yoga House and Arya Yoga.
+Other top rated yoga hotspots include Lumos Yoga Studio, Tbilisi Yoga Loft, and Yoga House.

 Finally if you are on a lower budget or don’t want to commit to gym plans then there are plenty of walks in and around Tbilisi, which are often free or a small cost of a train ticket.
 Georgia is rich in natural beauty so if you prefer to get your exercise in the form of a hike then Tbilisi is a great location for this.